-Most gases have their characteristic spectra in the infrared.
+Most gases have their characteristic spectra in the infrared light range.
 Those spectra derive from the molecule’s composition in such a way that no two molecular gases have the same IR spectrum.
 IR spectra are the fingerprints of gases and allow gases to be uniquely identified.
-By transmitting a beam of IR radiation through the air, or through any particular gas volume, and recording how much is transmitted at selected spectral lines, one may decide which gases are present and how much of each is there.
+By transmitting a beam of infrared radiation through the air, or through any particular gas volume, and recording how much is transmitted at selected spectral lines, one may decide which gases are present and how much of each is there.

 Reynard can specially design filters for broadband detection, or provide narrow band filters to select specified spectra.

 Thermography is a process of temperature profiling of a surface or point.
 The principle underlying this characteristic of emissivity is that every object emits certain amount of IR energy and the intensity of this IR radiation is a function of temperature.
 These scans are carried out from 0.8 to 10 microns.
 The basic IR system consists of an “IR energy detector” and a “Monitor”.
 The scanner is an opto-mechanical device which converts the IR energy received from an object surface to an electrical signal.
 These signals are further fed into the monitor where it is processed and presented in many forms like simple digital display to indicate temperature levels and a video display for thermal profile.
 The level of heat given off by human body makes it readily detectable to thermographic instruments.